 It’s often grown as ground cover with taller plants providing moderate shade for the low-growing shrub.

-The plant is best suited for outdoor growth in USDA hardiness zones 8 to 10.
+The plant is best suited for outdoor growth in USDA hardiness zones 8 to 10 and tolerates moderate humidity.

 It can survive outdoors in warm regions, but frost and freezing temperatures will kill the plant quickly.

 In regions experiencing temperatures close to freezing, cover the top of the soil with mulch before winter.

 Watering and Feeding

 Lantana montevidensis is a low-maintenance plant requiring moderate watering and medium moisture.

 Container plants are less tolerant of dry soils than those grown in the ground and should be watered regularly and never allowed to dry out.

 After the plant becomes established, it needs watering only occasionally.

 Container plants require more frequent watering.
 Never allow the soil to dry out completely.

 In spring, you can also fertilize this plant with ammonium phosphate fertilizer to promote blooms.